Scout Taylor-Compton

 Scout Taylor-Compton (born Desariee Starr Compton; February 21, 1989) is an American actress.
-She has frequently worked in the horror genre, most notably as Laurie Strode in the 2007 remake of Halloween and its 2009 sequel.
-Outside of horror, she portrayed musician Lita Ford in the biographical drama film The Runaways (2010).

-Life and career
+She began her career as a child actor, making her Hollywood film debut in 13 Going on 30 (2004) and having recurring roles on the WB television series Gilmore Girls (2001–2004) and Charmed (2003–2006).
+After supporting roles in the films Sleepover (2004) and An American Crime (2007), Taylor-Compton received mainstream recognition for her starring role as Laurie Strode in the horror films Halloween (2007) and Halloween II (2009).

+Following Halloween, Taylor-Compton portrayed musician Lita Ford in the biographical film The Runaways (2010) and had supporting roles in the films Obsessed (2009), Love Ranch (2010), and Flight 7500 (2014), as well as a recurring role as Erin on season 4 of the ABC series Nashville (2015–2016).
+In the 2020s, she starred in the films The Long Night (2022) and Into the Deep (2025).

+Early life

-Scout Taylor-Compton was born Desariee Starr Compton, on February 21, 1989, in Long Beach, California.
-Her mother is of Mexican ancestry.
+Taylor-Compton was born Desariee Starr Compton, on February 21, 1989, in Long Beach, California.
+Her mother is Mexican.
 Her father is a mortician.

-Taylor-Compton says she "grew up in that whole horror genre and visiting my dad at the mortuary.
-I have no problem with that stuff.
-Whether it was a coffin or my dad bringing his work home."
-Andy Biersack from Black Veil Brides, her ex-boyfriend whom she dated, composed the song "The Mortician's Daughter" about her.
+Career

+1998–2006: Early roles

 In 1998, Taylor-Compton began her acting career with an appearance in the film A.W.O.L. with David Morse, and later in the short film Thursday Afternoon.
 She went on to have small roles in both television and film including Ally McBeal, ER, Frasier, The Guardian and The Division.
 She appeared in several student films, commercials for Fuji Film and the Disney Cruise Line, and various skits on The Jay Leno Show.
 In November 2000, Taylor-Compton made her stage debut as the title character in a production of Annie Warbucks at The Grove Theatre in Upland, California, and a stage production of Footloose at the Simi Valley Cultural Arts Center.

 In 2001, she had a recurring role as Clara Forrester, the younger sister of Dean Forrester (Jared Padalecki) in the television series Gilmore Girls, appearing in a total of four episodes until 2004.
 Taylor-Compton was nominated for "Best Performance in a TV Series – Recurring Young Actress" for her portrayal of Clara.
 She made a comedic appearance in the film Four Fingers of the Dragon (2003) playing herself auditioning for a role in a fictional Kung Fu film.
 In 2004, she appeared in the teen comedy, Sleepover, her first large Hollywood film role.
 The cast of the film was nominated for "Best Performance in a Feature Film – Young Ensemble Cast" at the Young Artists Award.

 In 2005, she was briefly considered a missing person when her family had been unable to contact her for approximately two weeks.
-She was discovered to be alive and healthy on August 25, 2005, and had reportedly been in the company of friends during her absence.
+She was discovered to be alive and healthy on August 25, 2005, and had reportedly been in the company of an acquaintance during her absence.

 Following Sleepover, she appeared in numerous television series including Hidden Howie, Unfabulous (2 episodes), Cold Case, That's So Raven, Charmed (appearing in 8 episodes between 2000 and 2006 as various Fairies), and Without a Trace (in which she portrayed a runaway teenager).